Dispelling the Myths of Binge Eating Disorder

 What is Binge Eating Disorder?

-Binge eating disorder (BED) is a mental health condition that involves repeated incidents of eating large amounts of food in relatively short periods of time.
-These occasions are called binge eating episodes.
+Binge eating disorder (BED) is a mental health condition that involves repeated incidents of eating vast amounts of food in relatively short periods of time.
+These episodes are referred to as binge eating episodes.

-Binging episodes are also characterized by a lack of control over how much or what is eaten and marked by at least three of the following: [7]
+Binging episodes are also characterized by a lack of control over how much or what is eaten and marked by at least three of the following:7

-To fit the diagnostic criteria for BED, someone must experience recurrent binge eating at least once a week over the course of three months.
-[7]
+To fit the diagnostic criteria for BED, someone must experience recurrent binge eating at least once a week over the course of three months.7

 There’s no single cause for BED.
 Like many other eating disorders, BED can—and nearly always does—develop from various biological, psychological, and environmental factors.